cmb-chula/comp-biol-3000788/README.md

 4. Data and scripts for in-class demos
 5. Discussion threads

-### Note: Interesting topics originating from in-class discussion will be posted in the *Discussion*
+### Note: Announcements and interesting topics originating from in-class discussion will be posted in the *Discussion*.
+Current students please check them from time to time.

 ## Current year (Fall 2023)'s schedule and video links
 ### Module 1: Statistics and Computational Thinking